AFL (video game series): AFL Premiership 2005

-It is based on the 2005 AFL season and was released only for the PlayStation 2.
+It is based on the 2005 AFL season.
 This is the next edition after AFL Premiership Edition.
 When Acclaim shut down its operations in Australia, Sony Computer Entertainment got publishing and distributing rights to the game.
 Because Sony Computer Entertainment had an exclusive period with the title, initially it was only launched on PlayStation 2.
 However, THQ released a Microsoft Windows and Xbox version of the game.
 It was released on 22 September 2005 and is only available in Australia.